 * There is some doubt that it was wing flutter that caused the loss of the S4.
-Pilot error, perhaps caused by ill-health or lack of practice have also been implicated (the S4 airframe was damaged by the collapse of it's hanger prior to the race and repairs cut down on the practice flying that could be done).
+Pilot error, perhaps caused by ill-health or lack of practice has also been implicated (the S4 airframe was damaged by the collapse of its hanger before the race and repairs cut down on the practice flying that could be done).
 See the article "Dolittle wins in Baltimore" by Michael Gough in the November 2005 Edition of "Airpower" magazine.

-** Howardl was killed on 1st June 1943 when Douglas DC3 G-AGBB "Flight 777" operated by KLM "in-exile" was shot down by a Ju88when flying back to the UK from Lisbon, Portugal.
+** Howard was killed on 1st June 1943 when Douglas DC3 G-AGBB "Flight 777" operated by KLM "in-exile" was shot down by a Ju88 when flying back to the UK from Lisbon, Portugal.
 Howard's manager, Alfred Chenhalls who was also on the flight, bore a resemblance to Winston Churchill and it seems likely that the aircraft was targeted because the Germans thought the Prime Minister was aboard, certainly after it was shot down the rumours of the "death of Churchill" spread throughout the German Forces in France.
-Incidently, Howard and Chenhall's departure on their ultimate flight had been delayed by 3 days so that they could attend the Portugese premier of "The First of the Few".
-A full description of the events leading up to Howard's death can be read in an article by Richard Garrett in the book "Great Unsolved Mysteries" , edited by John Canning, published by Guild publishing in 1984.
-Frank Falla, a Channel-Island newspaper man who was imprisoned in France for publishing an underground newspaper, tells of his German guards celebrating the "death of Churchill" in his book "The Silent War" (Published by Leslie Frewin 1967, reprinted by Burbridge Ltd in the Channel Islands 1981)
+Incidentally, Howard and Chenhall's departure on their ultimate flight had been delayed by 3 days so that they could attend the Portuguese premiere of "The First of the Few".
+A full description of the events leading up to Howard's death can be read in an article by Richard Garrett in the book "Great Unsolved Mysteries", edited by John Canning, published by Guild Publishing in 1984.
+Frank Falla, a Channel-Island newspaperman who was imprisoned in France for publishing an underground newspaper, tells of his German guards celebrating the "death of Churchill" in his book "The Silent War" (Published by Leslie Frewin 1967, reprinted by Burbridge Ltd in the Channel Islands 1981)

 "Schneider Trophy To Spitfire - The Design Career Of R.J.
 Mitchell" by John Shelton - John Shelton examines Mitchell's 28 designs and recounts how each of his aircraft emerged in response to contemporary requirements and to prevailing design philosophies.
-Published by Haynes, ISBN 9781844255306. - Available online at this LINK
+ISBN-10: 0995678103 ISBN-13: 978-0995678101

 "RJ Mitchell - World Famous Aircraft Designer" by Gordon Mitchell.
 ISBN 0 947750 053.
 Published by Nelson and Saunders.